nesquena/rabl/README.md

 [![Continuous Integration status](https://secure.travis-ci.org/nesquena/rabl.png)](http://travis-ci.org/nesquena/rabl)
 [![Dependency Status](https://gemnasium.com/nesquena/rabl.png)](https://gemnasium.com/nesquena/rabl)

 RABL (Ruby API Builder Language) is a Rails and [Padrino](http://padrinorb.com) ruby templating system for generating JSON, XML, MessagePack, PList and BSON.
-When using the ActiveRecord 'to_json' method, I tend to quickly find myself wanting a more expressive and powerful solution for generating APIs.
+When using the ActiveRecord 'to_json' method, I find myself wanting a more expressive and powerful solution for generating APIs.
-This is especially frustrating when the JSON representation is complex or doesn't match the exact schema defined in the database.
+This is especially true when the JSON representation is complex or doesn't match the exact schema defined within the database.

-I wanted a simple and flexible system for generating my APIs.
-In particular, I wanted to easily:
+In particular, I want to easily:

  * Create arbitrary nodes named based on combining data in an object
  * Pass arguments to methods and store the result as a child node